Should you get a new rooflight when you replace your roof?

 Reflashing can also be risky and increase the chances of breaking the seal, or causing a leak.
 Such damage could invalidate your warranty, so you’ll end up needing to pay for a new rooflight anyway.

 If you bought your rooflight a while back, there’s likely to be new technology that’s emerged since then.

 Re-roofing is a good opportunity to upgrade your rooflight, so you can take advantage of the latest technology.

 You can get much more energy efficient rooflights, which will help keep your home warmer in winter and save money on your energy bills.
 You can also get handy features like a rain sensor that triggers your window to close automatically and keep your home dry in wet weather.

-Given the risk involved in reflashing, we generally advise replacing old rooflights when you do re-roofing work.
+Given the risk involved in reflashing, we generally advise replacing old rooflights when you replace your roof.